 Q: What do readers like most about your writing?

 A: The camaraderie of the characters, the humor, and the banter.
-The characters tell (and sell) the story.
-And for as many words as I put down, fans often tell me I’m not too wordy—that I don’t overdo the descriptions.
+The characters sell the story.
+And, for as many words as I put down, fans often tell me I’m not too wordy—that I don’t overdo the descriptions.
 That’s a big compliment.
-I’m often told my writing style is unique and easy on the reader.
-And I think everyone would agree you get your money’s worth.
+I’m often told my writing style is unique and easy on the reader–similar to a movie script.
+And, I think everyone would agree you get your money’s worth.
 I get compliments on the cover art too.

 Q: Which characters do you find your fans relating to the most?